Research shows that if you're going to spend money, then doing so on things that will allow you to be with others is more likely to make you happy.

 14. Concert venue subscriptions.
-Family-friendly concert venues may offer gift certificates or memberships; bonus if they also host kids' concert series.
+Family-friendly concert venues may offer gift certificates or memberships; bonus if they also host childrens' concert series.

 15. Children's or community theatre subscriptions.
 Bond as a family, be entertained, and support working artists in your city!

 16. Tickets to a sporting event.
-Treat the family with tickets to see their favorite sport team, including college and minor league teams.
+Treat the family with tickets to see their favorite sports team, including college and minor league teams.